 How often are you going for an eye exam?
 In general, many people are not going nearly as frequently as they should be.
 Eye exams are important to overall health and should be incorporated into your healthcare routine.
-However, if you or your loved ones are not already receiving regular comprehensive exams, you may have questions around what to expect from an eye exam, how frequently you should be going, and how they might be different from traditional eye screenings.
+However, if you or your loved ones are not already receiving regular comprehensive exams, you may have questions around what to expect, how frequently you should be going, and how they might be different from traditional eye screenings.
 To help alleviate your worries and answer questions you may have, we outlined the best time for you and your loved ones to go for an eye exam and what you can expect at the doctor’s office.
 Keep reading to learn more!

 How Often Should I Get an Eye Exam?